mikeester/merchant-docs/README.md

 ### The signature:

 Compute an HMAC with a SHA-256 hash function.
-Use your secret API key as the key and use request body as the message.
-Compare this to the signature send in the request header.
+Use your secret API key as the key and use the request body as the message.
+Compare this to the signature sent in the request header.

 #### Example with NodeJS: